nopSolutions/nopCommerce-Docs/en/developer/tutorials/coding-standards.md

   var v = x == null ? y : x;
   ```

-- Prefer to use null-conditional operator when possible
+- Prefer to use a null-conditional operator when possible

   ```csharp
   //Right